-The state of the s
+The work of the

 Recommendation 2: That the Secondary School Apprenticeship Manual be reviewed by equity experts with knowledge of its application, and that time and resources be made available by the Apprenticeship Branch to incorporate changes/additions.
 This task could be assigned to the MSTL Equity Resource Group, if it is duly constituted and resources are provided to carry out the task.